 Frame moulding pushing up the staircase also complements this line wallpaper by adding a little texture to the wall.

-Wainscoting ideas for bathrooms
+Modern Wainscoting ideas for bathrooms

-Wainscoting is a decorative feature that breaks the monotonous of a wall.
+Modern wainscoting is a decorative feature that breaks the monotonous of a wall.
 It is an ultimate substitute of titles, especially in those bathrooms where you have seepage or water damage to a wall.

 Coastal color adds a sense of uniqueness to this bathroom, along with peacock wallpaper that completely transforms the bathroom into a new definition.